 When God created our earth, He filled it with a vast array of living creatures.
 Biology explores the wonders of that living Creation.
 Included are studies of birds, mammals, fish, amphibians, reptiles, sponges, coelenterates, mollusks, echinoderms, worms, arthropods, plants and microorganisms.
 A study of the human body includes the integumentary, skeletal, muscular, nervous, circulatory, respiratory, digestive and endocrine systems.
 Genetics and embryology are incorporated into the study of the human reproductive system.

-Using Campbell’s AP Biology, this course is designed to prepare students for college level courses and to complete and score highly on the Advanced Placement Biology exam.
+Using Campbell’s AP Biology, this course is designed to prepare students for college-level courses and to complete and score highly on the Advanced Placement Biology exam.
 Students will also view many educational videos produced by MIT and write extensively about biology.
-This intense course covers many topics including cells, cellular energetics, heredity, diversity of organisms, the structure of plants, evolutionary biology, and much more!
+This intense course covers many topics, including cells, cellular energetics, heredity, diversity of organisms, the structure of plants, evolutionary biology and much more (additional fees may apply).

 Students are given a solid introduction to the science of chemistry.
 All units view the material from a Biblical perspective and provide necessary helps for student success.
 Topics covered include organic and inorganic chemistry, biochemistry, molecular bonding, chemical reactions, gas laws, electrochemistry, nuclear chemistry, balancing of chemical equations, Periodic Table of the Elements, properties of metals, nonmetals and metalloids, chemical equilibrium, thermodynamics, acids and bases, and quantitative and qualitative analysis.